luandretta/worth-a-trip-drf/README.md

 Besides the features were registered as Won't Have in the MoSCoW prioritization in the User Stories, the future implementations I would like to implement:

-* Filter for trip type
+* Filter for trip type and countries in the search bar using State
 * Buildin Photo Picker and Editor
 * Business Profile
 * Advertisements